cornell-ece4750/ece4750-sec04-proc/docs/index.md

 ![](assets/fig/lab2-proc-simple-dpath-tinyrv2.png)

-Take a look at the code in the following files to learn more about how the simple processor is implemented.

- - `lab2_proc/ProcSimpleDpath.v`
- - `lab2_proc/ProcSimpleCtrl.v`
- - `lab2_proc/ProcSimple.v`
+Your task in the first part of Lab 2 support the entire TinyRV2 ISA in this baseline processor.

 Testing the ADD Instruction
 --------------------------------------------------------------------------

 Let's take a look at a basic test for the ADD instruction.
-They primary way we will test our processors is by writing very small _assembly test programs_.
-Take a look at the test in `lab2_proc/test/simple_add_test.py` to see how to write such assembly test programs.
+The primary way we will test our processors is by writing very small _assembly test programs_.
+Take a look at the test in `lab2_proc/ams/add_alt.asm` to see how to write such assembly test programs.

-    def test_add_sm( cmdline_opts ):

-      prog="""
+    #---------------------------------------
+    # sample asm file for tutorial
+    #---------------------------------------

     csrr x1, mngr2proc < 5
     csrr x2, mngr2proc < 4
     nop
     nop
     nop
     nop
     nop
     nop
     nop
     nop
     add x3, x1, x2
     nop
     nop
     nop
     nop
     nop
     nop
     nop
     nop
     csrw proc2mngr, x3 > 9
     nop
     nop
     nop
     nop
     nop
     nop
     nop
     nop
-      """

-      run_test( ProcSimple, prog, cmdline_opts=cmdline_opts )

-Our assembly test program is just a multiline string with one assembly instruction per line, which we can then pass in to the `run_test` helper function.
 There are two special control status registers (CSR) that we will use extensively in testing.
 If we read the `mngr2proc` CSR using a CSRR instruction, then this deques a message from the `mngr2proc` stream interface (the message comes from the stream source) and writes it to the